The City of Rialto Waste Water Treatment Plant project consisted of:

 - Project featured: 900-kilowatt fuel cell power plant; Grease receiving station; Updated digester equipment; New automated controls system; High-efficiency boiler; Clean, quiet emission-free power generation; New revenue stream from “tipping fees” paid by grease hauling companies; Effective, environmentally sensitive FOG disposal alternative; and reduction in landfill waste and greenhouse gas emissions.

-- The City of Rialto selected Chevron Energy Solutions (CES) to engineer and construct a system to transform wastewater sludge and kitchen grease from local restaurants into clean, renewable power at its wastewater treatment plant.
+- The City of Rialto selected a Confidential Energy Company to engineer and construct a system to transform wastewater sludge and kitchen grease from local restaurants into clean, renewable power at its wastewater treatment plant.
 CES’s innovative design incorporates energy efficiency and renewable power and provides an environmentally beneficial solution for the disposal of fats, oils and grease (FOG).

 - The new system includes a 900-kilowatt fuel cell power plant to provide 24-hour baseload power to the facility, a FOG receiving station, repairs to the current digester equipment, a new automated controls system, and a high-efficiency boiler.